grindsa/acme2certifier/docs/certifier.md

 api_user: <user>
 api_password: <password>
 ca_name: <ca_name>
+polling_timeout: <seconds>
 ```
     - api_host - URL of the Certifier-REST service
     - api_user - REST user
     - api_password - password for REST user
     - ca_name - name of the CA used to enroll certificates
+    - polling_timeout - polling timeout (default 60s)

+Depending on CA policy configuration a CSR may require approval.
+In such a situation acme2certfier will poll the CA server to check the CSR status.
+The polling intervall can be configured in acme.server.cfg.

 You can get the ca_name by running the following REST call against certifier.

 ```
 root@rlh:~# curl -u '$api_user':'$api_password' $api_host'/v1/cas
 ```